AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FE 6.1.4 NRR global_item shall denote entire object or a state abstraction

+.. _etu-global_aspects-nr:

 .. centered:: **Legality Rules**

+.. _tu-global_aspects-05:

-#.
-The Global aspect may only be specified for the initial declaration of a
-   subprogram (which may be a declaration, a body or a body stub).
+5. The Global aspect may only be specified for the initial declaration of a subprogram (which may be a declaration, a body or a body stub).

    .. ifconfig:: Display_Trace_Units